 What to see and do at Mount Biokovo

 The part of the Mountain that is best for visiting (as it has been designed for this purpose) is the area designated as Biokovo Nature Park.
 It is open from the beginning of April to mid-November each year, with longer opening hours each day during the summer months.

 The Mountain is very suitable for walking and hiking, with Vosac peak (1,422m) only 1.8 miles from Makarska city centre (on a well signposted route).
 From Vosac, it takes two hours along another well marked path to Sveti Jure (St. George), the highest peak in the area at 1,762 metres.
 There are amazing views of the Croatian coastline and its islands from Biokovo – on clear days, even parts of Bosnia and Italy (across the Adriatic Sea) can be seen!
 However, do note that these sorts of hikes should really be left to experienced hikers.

 Organised hikes (of various levels of difficulty) on Biokovo also exist for those wishing to join a professionally guided group.
-You can also visit the Nature Park on an organised tour that’s perhaps a little less strenuous – see this page from the Biokovo Nature Park for a list of companies that organise these tours.
+You can also visit the Nature Park on an organised tour that’s perhaps a little less strenuous – ask locally for such tours.

 There is a Botanical Garden in the village of Kotisina which has a variety of vegetation.
 In general, the mountain also has a profusion of wildflowers and plants.
 One of the better-known types of geranium (called Biokovo) comes from here.
 For animal life, the Mountain is home to a number of goats.